 Medicaid eligibility is need-based:

 - Income: varies by category.
-MAGI for families, children, pregnant women, and the Pathways expansion adult group; non-MAGI for Aged, Blind, Disabled, Long-Term Care, and waiver categories.
+Modified Adjusted Gross Income (MAGI) for families, children, pregnant women, and the Pathways expansion adult group; non-MAGI for Aged, Blind, Disabled (ABD), Long-Term Care, and waiver categories.

 - Categorical: must fit one of the eligibility categories (aged 65+, blind, disabled, parent caretaker, child, pregnant woman, Pathways adult).